The pandemic continues to cause unprecedented disruption across industries worldwide.

 In the coming years, the existing healthcare data volume is expected to grow significantly owing to the rapid change in healthcare reimbursement models.
 Owing to this, organizations in the industry are leveraging big data analytics to reduce inefficiency in clinical operations, research and development, and public healthcare.
 In clinical activities, these solutions help in conducting comparative effectiveness research for defining more cost-effective and clinically relevant ways for diagnosing and treating patients.
 Similarly, in research and development, big data analytics enables operators to create predictive models for lowering attrition and producing more targeted R&D pipeline in drugs and devices.
 Moreover, big data analytics helps in analyzing and tracking disease patterns, outbreaks and transmission for improving public health surveillance.
 Such benefits and advantages are currently driving the demand for big data analytics market in the healthcare industry.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global healthcare big data analytics market report, along with forecasts for growth at the global and regional level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global healthcare big data analytics market, along with forecasts at the global and regional level from 2022-2027.
 Our report has categorized the market based on component, analytics type, delivery model, application, and end-user.

 Breakup by Component: